gadamc/qudi-qdl-experiments/README.md

 #### Configuration Files

 Qudi operation requires a configuration file to inform the software which GUI to create, the logic behind the GUI and the hardware devices being used.
-The GUI, logic and hardware code are defined in the `qudi-iqo-modules` repository.
+The available GUI, logic and hardware code are defined in the `qudi-iqo-modules` repository.

 Below are configuration files and instructions for running qudi-based experiments.